dsl-logo

 Top Qantas frequent flyer card

 Qantas American Express Ultimate Card: Up to 1.25 Qantas Points per $1 spent on everyday purchases (uncapped earning potential*).
-Plus, earn up to 90,000 bonus Qantas Points.
-That's 70,000 points when you apply online by 3 Sept 2024, are approved, and spend $3k on eligible purchases in the first 3 months.
-Plus, an extra 20,000 points in your 2nd year upon fee renewal.
-T&Cs apply, new members only.
+Plus, earn 50,000 bonus Qantas Points when you apply online by 14 January 2025, are approved, and spend $3k on eligible purchases on your new card within the first 3 months of approval.
+T&Cs apply.
+New Amex members only.
 Annual fee: $450.

 8